samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 This project creates a bivariate map showing both eviction filing data and Social Vulnerability Index (SVI) data for Franklin County, Ohio census tracts.
 The application allows users to explore the spatial distribution of eviction activity and its relationship to social vulnerability factors.

+**This is a work in progress project.** The analysis and application are being actively developed and refined.

 Created by Samyak Shrestha | Mentored by Dr. Ayaz Hyder and Special thanks to Dylan Sansone!

 ## Impact on Community Interventions